Virginia Tech College of Science: Academy of Integrated Science

 The College of Science's Academy of Integrated Science is an interdisciplinary degree-conferring program offering majors in Computational Modeling & Data Analytics (CMDA), Nanoscience, and Systems Biology, and a minor in Science, Technology & Law.[21]
 The CMDA program is administered by faculty from the Department of Mathematics and the Department of Statistics, as well as the Department of Computer Science, the latter part of the Virginia Tech College of Engineering.
 Additionally, first-year and sophomore students are offered classes in two-year program, Integrated Science Curriculum, which “which combines chemistry, math, physics, and biology into learning modules on subjects like solar energy and nanoparticles.”
 CITE POPMECH In 2017, science and technology magazine Popular Mechanics said of the AIS program, “If technology employers could create the perfect college graduate in a lab, this is the skill set they would choose.”
 CITE POP MECH.

 School of Neuroscience

 The College of Science's School of Neuroscience was approved by the State Council of Higher Education for Virginia in spring 2016.
-Headed by Harald Sontheimer, the school offers undergraduate students the opportunity to study Neuroscience, Cognitive and Behavioral Neuroscience, Computational and Systems Neuroscience, and Experimental Neuroscience.
+Harald Sontheimer led the school at its inception, but Michelle L. Olson is currently the director.
+The school offers undergraduate students the opportunity to study Neuroscience, Cognitive and Behavioral Neuroscience, Computational and Systems Neuroscience, and Experimental Neuroscience.
 Since its founding, the program has grown to include more than 600 undergraduate students.
 As of 2019, a program for graduate students is being planned for launch in 2020.
 In 2016, The Roanoke Times said the School of Neuroscience “was hatched to attract not just potential brain scientists, but future lawyers, architects, investment bankers, even journalists and actors, who would benefit from understanding the inner workings of the mind.”